Graph Homomorphisms and Universal Algebra

-We state a consequence of the Absorption Theorem for finite \emph{simple} algebras.
-This result is called `Zhuk's four cases' in the lecture notes of Zarathustra Brady~\cite{BradyNotes}, who cites~\cite{Strong-Zhuk}; a related predecessor result can be found in~\cite[Theorem 38]{absorption}.
+In this section we present a result which is essentially a consequence of the Absorption Theorem for finite \emph{simple} algebras.
+It is called `Zhuk's four cases' in the lecture notes of Zarathustra Brady~\cite{BradyNotes}, who cites~\cite{Strong-Subalgebras-Published}; and in~\cite{theoretics:11361}; a related predecessor result can be found in~\cite[Theorem 38]{absorption}.

 \begin{theorem} Let $\fA$ be a simple finite idempotent Taylor algebra.
 Then at least one of the following four cases applies. \begin{enumerate} \item $\fA$ has a proper binary absorbing subuniverse. \item $\fA$ has a proper centrally absorbing subuniverse. \item $\fA$ is affine. \item $\fA$ is subdirectly complete. \end{enumerate} \end{theorem} \begin{proof} Suppose that $\fA$ has no proper binary or centrally absorbing subuniverse and is not affine.
 We prove by induction on $n \geq 1$ that every subdirect $R \leq {\fA}^n$ has a definition by a conjunction of atomic formulas in the structure ${\mathfrak A}$ whose relations are the graphs of the automorphisms of $\fA$.
 If $n=1$, then $R = A$ since $R$ is subdirect, and there is nothing to be shown.
 If $n=2$, then $R$ is linked or the graph of an automorphism of $\fA$, by the simplicity of $\fA$ (see Exercise~\ref{exe:simple-linked}).
 In the latter case we are done, so suppose that $R$ is linked.